mlswg/mls-implementations/test_vectors/README.md

 * The first several fields contain the values used to construct the example messages.
 * `user_init_key_all` contains a UserInitKey that offers all four ciphersuites.
-It is validly signed with an Ed448 key.
+It is validly signed with an Ed25519 key.
 * The remaining cases each test message processing for a given
   ciphersuite:
   * `case_p256_p256` uses P256 for DH and ECDSA-P256 for signing
   * `case_x25519_ed25519` uses X25519 for DH and Ed25519 for signing
-  * `case_p521_p521` uses P521 for DH and ECDSA-P521 for signing
-  * `case_x448_ed448` uses X448 for DH and Ed448 for signing
 * In each case:
   * `user_init_key` contains a UserInitKey offering only the indicated ciphersuite, validly signed with the corresponding